PHeonix25/PHeonix25.github.io/_posts/2019-01-07-Time-for-a-new-introduction.md

 I'm still trying to figure out the right wording, but how's something like this sound?

 > I'm Pat Hermens, an Aussie that's been based in the Netherlands for the last 5 years.
-> I've been a .NET developer for 15+ years (and a technical manager for the past few), an international public speaker, a happy husband and father, but most of all, I'm just a nerd.
+> I've been a .NET developer for 15+ years (and a technical manager for the past few), an international public speaker, a happy husband and father, but most of all, I'm just a geek.
 > Over the course of my career, I've found that sharing fun stories about interesting challenges & creative solutions motivates me.

 It's a bit bland, right?
 Wish me luck :)